Best Silver Bars To Buy: The Conclusive List

 Johnson Matthey kilo silver bar

 The Johnson Matthey legacy stretches back to 1817 when Norton Johnson opened his gold assaying company in London.
 He formed a partnership with George Matthey in 1851.
 They were one of the first companies to refine platinum and palladium, as well.
+The company was initially known for its platinum bars.

 Johnson Matthey investment silver bars are no longer in production.
 Production of the vintage poured 100 oz silver bars ended in the 1980s.
 Production of modern JM silver bars continued until 2015, when JM sold its investment precious metals division.